markekraus/PSRAW/docs/Module/New-RedditApplication.md

 ```

 ### -GUID
 A GUID to identify the application.
-If one is not perovided, a new GUID will be generated.
+If one is not provided, a new GUID will be generated.

 ```yaml
 Type: Guid